Tracking the laws shaping our neighborhoods.

 State Legislation We're Watching

-NFABC Concern: Overrides local zoning for density bonuses; lacks community oversight and creates a loophole for developers under the guise of religious land use.
+NFABC Oppose Overrides local zoning for density bonuses; lacks community oversight and creates a loophole for developers under the guise of religious land use.

 Local San Diego Policies in Focus